-The Best Community College Data: Three Sources for Reliable Research
+The Best Community College Data: Sources for Reliable Research

 by Alexandros M. Goudas Dec 2017

 In order to assist educators, researchers, administrators, institutional research personnel, and others who are interested in finding the most reliable data on community colleges, this article provides summaries of and links to the best data currently available.
-The three organizations cited here are the sources researchers cite most frequently.
+The organizations cited in this paper are the sources researchers cite most frequently.
 One can rely on these organizations’ data to be some of the best possible information with which to make important decisions.

 The only caveat one should keep in mind is that some of the recommendations these organizations make based on their data can and should be questioned.
 One should always conduct as much in-depth analysis of these numbers on one’s own before agreeing or disagreeing with researchers’ recommendations.
 Therefore, it is the intent of this article to provide access to these data for such purposes.
 The thoughtful, responsible analysis and use of any data is always the most effective approach when considering reforms and interventions.

 USDOE, IES, and NCES Data

 For some of the best raw data available, including some analysis and recommendations, the United States Department of Education (USDOE) provides easily accessible and free data on millions of postsecondary students and thousands of institutions.
 The Institute for Education Sciences (IES) and the National Center for Education Statistics (NCES) are probably even more helpful when it comes to delving into secondary and postsecondary numbers.